nuxt/vercel-builder/examples/side-by-side/README.md

 Lets walk through the setup of this side-by-side app.
 In our case, main app, and separate admin app.

-1. now.json should exist at root level.
+1. vercel.json should exist at root level.
 2. Each app should be in its own folder, at root level.
-3. Each individual app should have their own package.json, facilitating their own nuxt build (each app can have different dependancies)
+3. Each individual app should have their own package.json, facilitating their own Nuxt build (each app can have different dependancies)
 4. If you're using shared components, they should be available in the root folder.

 Your project structure should roughly look like so:

 ```
-now.json
+vercel.json

 -- app/
 ---- app files...